 Different Types of Crack Fillers

-As we mentioned before, it is important to understand what kind of damage is present in order to apply the correct filler to fix the problem.
-There are a number of products on the market that are made with a number of materials and also serve different purposes.
-We will outline a few options and what their exact use is below.
+As we mentioned before, it is important to understand what kind of damage is present to apply the correct filler to fix the problem.
+Several products on the market are made with several materials and also serve different purposes.
+We will outline a few options and their exact use is below.